Trust Protection Platforms older than 21.1

-How do you modify the logged in timeout values for the Web admin console?
-By modifying the Web.config file, we can override this timeout.
+Summary: By modifying the Web.config file, we can modify the logged-in timeout values for the Web admin console.
 This article explains how to do this.

-After a period of inactivity, a warning message is displayed warning the user that he/she about to be logged off.
-If the user does not cancel this message they will be logged out, the default timeout value for Director is 5 minutes.
+After a period of inactivity, a warning message is displayed warning the user that he/she is about to be logged out.
+If the user does not cancel this message they will be logged out.
+The default timeout value for TPP is five minutes.

 To modify the timeout value, follow these steps:

-- Login to your Windows 2008 server with a user id that has rights to browse the file system and modify files.
+- Log in to your Windows 2008 server with a user id that has the rights to browse the file system and modify files.

 - Using a simple text editor (Notepad) edit the Web.Config file.
 It will look like the following.